ShaheenHossain/eagle-12.1/doc/reference/cmdline.rst

     ``eagle`` and ``werkzeug`` loggers (except for ``debug`` which is only set on ``eagle``).

-    Eagle ERP also provides debugging pseudo-levels which apply to different sets of loggers:
+    Eagle also provides debugging pseudo-levels which apply to different sets of loggers:

     ``debug_sql``